Kansas vs. UConn College Basketball Predictions & Picks - December 1

 Kansas Performance Insights

-- The Jayhawks have a +116 scoring differential, topping opponents by 16.6 points per game.
-They're putting up 81.3 points per game to rank 66th in college basketball and are allowing 64.7 per contest to rank 66th in college basketball.
+- The Jayhawks outscore opponents by 16.6 points per game (scoring 81.3 points per game to rank 66th in college basketball while giving up 64.7 per contest to rank 66th in college basketball) and have a +116 scoring differential overall.

-- Kansas averages 37.0 rebounds per game (55th in college basketball) while allowing 29.9 per contest to its opponents.
+- Kansas pulls down 37.0 rebounds per game (55th in college basketball) while conceding 29.9 per contest to its opponents.
 It outrebounds opponents by 7.1 boards per game.

-- The Jayhawks' 101.4 points per 100 possessions on offense rank 67th in college basketball, and the 80.7 points they allow per 100 possessions rank 37th in college basketball.
+- Kansas hits 1.4 fewer threes per contest than the opposition, 6.6 (251st in college basketball) compared to its opponents' 8.0.

-- Kansas has committed 2.5 more turnovers per game than its opponents, averaging 13.4 (281st in college basketball action) while forcing 10.9 (276th in college basketball).
+- Kansas has committed 2.5 more turnovers per game than its opponents, averaging 13.4 (281st in college basketball play) while forcing 10.9 (276th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.